I hate doing my nails. I can’t keep my hands still for the 5 minutes or so it takes nail polish to dry and it inevitably gets chipped.

 Shellac nail polish, branded and made famous by CND, requires a particular application process.
 The first step is a base coat cured under a UV lamp for about 10 seconds.
 Then, the first layer of nail polish is applied, and cured under the lamp for 2 more minutes.

 Same for the second layer.
 It’s followed by a top coat that, again, must be cured under the lamp for a couple of minutes to seal the polish.
-To complete the manicure, a spray with 99% isopropyl alcohol is applied to each nail.
+To complete the manicure, you spray isopropyl alcohol on each nail.
 This removes the film on their surface, leaving your nails extra smooth and super shiny.

 Why Is This Bad For Nails?